 The length of your credit history is a relatively minor factor in determining your credit score, but it’s important nonetheless.
 To calculate this factor, credit-scoring models will take the average age of all of your accounts.

 This means that by keeping your oldest credit cards open, you can keep a lengthy credit history that will boost your credit score higher.
 If you close those old credit cards, your credit history will be cut short and your score may drop as a result.

 Of course, there are also times when it’s still worth closing an old credit card.
 If it has a high annual fee and you’re no longer using it, then you should close it.
 And if that old card tempts you to revive some old, bad spending habits, then you should definitely close it.

 Keep an Emergency Fund

 People often fall into credit card debt because life’s surprises pop up and it’s easier to just put the expenses on a credit card and pay them off later.
 But for many people, “later” never really happens because emergencies keep popping up and those new expenses join the old on the credit card.
 This causes your credit card balance to swell, which makes utilization ratio worse and that leads to a lower credit score...

 The best way to break this cycle is by keeping a separate emergency fund.
 That way, you can use your credit card to cover the emergency costs if you wish (especially if you’ll earn rewards from it), but you can also pay off the charges right away and stay out of the debt cycle.

 You Can Use Credit Cards to Build Credit

 Using credit cards to build credit is a double-edged sword.
 If you wield it well, you can boost your credit and unlock doors that weren’t open to you previously.
-But if you aren’t so good in managing your credit cards, it can harm your credit score even more.
+But if you aren’t so good at managing your credit cards, it can harm your credit score even more.